 Blend the blue, purple and pink by adding layers of white paint.

 Optional Extra – To create a snowy effect, use our controlled splatter technique to create white splats.

 Leave the Arctic backdrop to dry and cut out part one and two of the polar bear elements.

-Stick the large body element to the backdrop.
+Affix the large body element to the backdrop

 Cut a strip of white paper from the short end of a piece of A4 paper.

 Fold the strip round and stick the two ends together to form a tube.